Cr0mb/BHU-GitHub-Directory/README.md

 * **Skill Level**: 🔴 Advanced
 * **Overview**: etwhook is a developer passionate about low-level programming, with a focus on Windows internals and security.
 Projects like "TartarusInjector" and "BayonetInjector" demonstrate expertise in native shellcode injection techniques and game hacking, highlighting a deep understanding of system-level operations and security mechanisms.

-Here's a profile entry similar in format and tone to the others in your directory for [https://github.com/chiyoluvzu](https://github.com/chiyoluvzu):

----

 ### [chiyoluvzu](https://github.com/chiyoluvzu)